Terieyenike/content-aware-st/README.md

 streamlit run app.py
 ```

-This command will start the Streamlit server, and you can access the application in your web browser at `http://localhost:8501`.
+This command will start the Streamlit server.
+Open your browser to [http://localhost:8501](http://localhost:8501) to use the app.

+## How It Works

+The app uses Cloudinary's AI-powered transformations to automatically crop images and videos to the selected aspect ratio, focusing on the most important content.
+The user can experiment with different aspect ratios and public IDs to see the results in real time.

 ## Author